dr-pnut/RedTools/DISCLAIMER.md

 # Disclaimer

 This repository and all its contents are provided strictly for **educational and research purposes**.
-The author is a student actively pursuing a career in **offensive cybersecurity**, **ethical hacking**, and **red teaming**.
 All code, scripts, configurations, and documentation included here are intended for use in **legal, controlled environments** only.

 By accessing, cloning, or using any part of this repository, you agree to the following terms: